purplebugs/apples/README.md

 Done:

-- Skeleton middleware available at localhost:3030/
 - Outputs result of a query to console
+- Skeleton middleware and links available as per "Use app 🍎" section

 Not done: